The Ford Motor Company

 Ford Motor Company History

-Founded by Henry Ford in 1913, the Ford Motor Company began operating in Dearborn, Michigan.
+- Henry Ford founded the Ford Motor Company in Dearborn, Michigan, in 1903.

-When World War I started, Ford created several parts and vehicles for the military, including tanks and submarine chasers.
-Ford continued to create machinery during World War II, including the majority of the military’s B-24 bomber planes.
+- When World War I started, Ford created several parts and vehicles for the military, including tanks and submarine chasers.
+Ford continued to manufacture for the government during World War II, including most of the military’s B-24 bomber planes.

-However, during the same period, foreign vehicles began making their way into the nation, which resulted in a decline of interest in Ford’s vehicles.
-Ford continued to make new vehicles, including the Taurus, Explorer, Fusion, and more.
+- However, during the same period, foreign vehicles began making their way into the nation, which resulted in a decline in interest in Ford’s vehicles.
+Ford continued to make new vehicles, including the Taurus, another of the company’s most successful cars.

 - Brake linings